This website is intended for use by patients and caregivers in the US only.

 PALYNZIQ Co-Pay Assistance Program

-99% of participating patients paid $0 out-of-pocket for their prescription*,†,‡
+99% of participating patients paid $0 out-of-pocket for their prescription

-– The PALYNZIQ Co-Pay Assistance Program will cover all co-pay costs related to both your PALYNZIQ and auto-injectable epinephrine prescriptions, up to the annual maximum, for as long as you remain on therapy
+The PALYNZIQ Co-Pay Assistance Program will cover all co-pay costs related to both your PALYNZIQ and auto-injectable epinephrine prescriptions, up to the annual maximum, for as long as you remain on therapy

 The PALYNZIQ Risk Evaluation and Mitigation Strategy (REMS)

-You can get PALYNZIQ only through the PALYNZIQ REMS program.
+You can only get PALYNZIQ through the PALYNZIQ REMS program.

 Your clinic team can tell you more about the PALYNZIQ REMS and help you enroll.

-Find a healthcare provider who will help you get enrolled in the PALYNZIQ REMS
+Find a healthcare provider who will help you get enrolled in the PALYNZIQ REMS.

 *Valid only for those with commercial insurance.
 Offer not valid for prescriptions eligible to be reimbursed, in whole or in part, by Medicare, Medicaid or any other federal or state program (including any state prescription drug assistance programs) (eg, VA, DoD, TriCare), for cash-paying patients, where product is not covered by patient’s commercial insurance, or where plan reimburses you for entire cost of your prescription drug.
 No claim for reimbursement of the out-of-pocket expense amount covered by the Program shall be submitted to any third-party payer, whether public or private.
 Offer is not valid where prohibited by law.
 Valid only in the United States and Puerto Rico.
 This program is not health insurance.
 Offer may not be combined with any other rebate, coupon, or offer.
 Co-payment assistance under the Program is not transferable.
 BioMarin Pharmaceutical Inc. reserves the right to rescind, revoke or amend the program without notice.
 Patient certifies responsibility for complying with applicable limitations, if any, of any commercial insurance and reporting receipt of program rewards, if necessary, to any commercial insurer.
 This program is subject to termination or modification at any time.